PrateekBing/PrateekBing/README.md

 ### Hey There 👋�

 - 🌱 Self taught programmer.
-Not very good at it.
+Not bad at it.
 - Writer | Coder | Chess enthusiast | Debater
 - ♟ Lichess: @PrateekBing
 - 📫 How to reach me: Discord - InfamousPuppy#1897 | Twitter - @Prateek_d19